Blog

 Antimicrobial Everyday Products

-Toothpaste, lotions, cosmetics, eye drops and medications are just some of the products that we all use on a daily basis.
-Unfortunately, there are two ways that these products can get contaminated; it can either occur during the manufacturing process or during usage.
-During usage, contamination occurs when the product is constantly opened and closed.
+Toothpaste, lotions, cosmetics, eye drops, and medications are just some of the products that we all use on a daily basis.
+Unfortunately, there are two ways that these products can get contaminated: during the manufacturing process or during usage.
+During usage, microbial contamination occurs when the product is constantly opened and closed.
 These products are potentially exposed to many types of microbes, from airborne fungal spores to the bacteria on your fingertips.
 These microbes need few nutrients to grow and thrive.
-To prevent any microbes from taking advantage of the environment, preservatives are added to these products to prevent the growth and protect the longevity of the product.
-Preservatives are also commonly found in many food and beverage products.
-Some of the common preservatives found in products are benzalkonium chloride, chlorhexidene, sodium benzoate, thimerosal, sorbic acid, citrate acid and benzoic acid.
-These preservatives create an antimicrobial environment.

 Escherichia coli

-Figure 1: (clockwise from the top) Escherichia coli ATCC 8739, Staphylococcus aureus ATCC 6538, Pseudomonas aeruginosa ATCC 9027, Aspergillus brasiliensis ATCC 16404, and Candida albicans ATCC 10231 grown in the EP Microbiology Lab
+Figure 1: (clockwise from the top) Escherichia coli ATCC 8739, Staphylococcus aureus ATCC 6538, Pseudomonas aeruginosa ATCC 9027, Aspergillus brasiliensis ATCC 16404, and Candida albicans ATCC 10231 grown in the Emery Pharma microbiology lab.

-In order for the preservative to pass the AET, results must show A. brasiliensis and C. albicans not exceeding the original inoculum.
-However, bacteria must have a 1 to 3 log reduction, depending on the product’s usage and description found in Table 1 and 2 from USP-51.
+To pass the AET, results must show that A. brasiliensis and C. albicans do not exceed initial counts, while bacterial counts must show a 1–3 log reduction, depending on the product type as detailed in USP <51> Tables 1 and 2.

 Table 1: Compendial Product Categories